|Nutrition Facts (per serving)|

 In Iraqi cuisine, amba is often served over seafood, on kababs and eggs.
-In Saudi Arabian cuisine it's frequently served on an appetizer platter with bread, cheese, eggs and various meats.
-Amba is commonly served as a topping in Israeli cuisine, usually for falafel, shawarma and the very popular sabich sandwich.
+In Saudi Arabian cuisine it's frequently served on an appetizer platter with bread, cheese, eggs, and various meats.
+Amba is commonly served as a topping in Israeli cuisine, usually for falafel, shawarma, and the very popular sabich sandwich.

-Right up there in popularity with falafel sandwiches, sabich includes fried eggplant and hard boiled eggs stuffed into a pita pocket along with Israeli salad of diced cucumbers and tomatoes, hummus, tahini and a good amount of amba drizzled over the top.
-That combination of ingredients may sound a bit strange if you've never tried it, but it's actually a remarkable flavor match up and the sweet, sour and spicy mango sauce ties it all together.
+Right up there in popularity with falafel sandwiches, sabich includes fried eggplant and hard-boiled eggs stuffed into a pita pocket along with Israeli salad of diced cucumbers and tomatoes, hummus, tahini and a good amount of amba drizzled over the top.
+That combination of ingredients may sound a bit unusual if you've never tried it, but it's actually a remarkable flavor match up and the sweet, sour and spicy mango sauce ties it all together.
 If a more traditional American sandwich is your preference, try the amba over a sliced turkey deli sandwich.

 Traditional spices for amba are mustard seeds, cumin, sumac (which has a distinct lemon flavor) and fenugreek, with its slightly bitter flavor and sweet smell.
-Brown sugar balances the heat from chili peppers and cayenne for the right amount of sweet and spicy.
+Brown sugar balances the heat from chile peppers and cayenne for the right amount of sweet and spicy.